File-based Routing

 }

-All auth pages now share the same logo and containerโ€”without affecting their URLs!
+All auth pages now share the same logo and containerβ€”without affecting their URLs!

-๐Ÿ—บ๏ธ The Complete Picture
+πŸ—ΊοΈ The Complete Picture

-graph TD A[app/] --> B[page.tsx] A --> C[about/] C --> D[page.tsx] A --> E["[id]/"] E --> F[page.tsx] A --> G["[...slug]/"] G --> H[page.tsx] A --> I["[[...opt]]/"] I --> J[page.tsx] A --> K["#40;group#41;/"] K --> L[route/] L --> M[page.tsx] B --> B1["/"] D --> D1["/about"] F --> F1["/123, /abc"] H --> H1["/a/b/c"] J --> J1["/ or /x/y"] M --> M1["/route"]
+graph TD A["app/"] --> B["page.tsx"] A --> C["about/"] C --> D["page.tsx"] A --> E["[id]/"] E --> F["page.tsx"] A --> G["[...slug]/"] G --> H["page.tsx"] A --> I["[[...opt]]/"] I --> J["page.tsx"] A --> K["&#35;40;group&#35;41;/"] K --> L["route/"] L --> M["page.tsx"] B --> B1["/"] D --> D1["/about"] F --> F1["/123, /abc"] H --> H1["/a/b/c"] J --> J1["/ or /x/y"] M --> M1["/route"]

-๐ŸŽ“ Quick Reference
+πŸŽ“ Quick Reference

 Pattern Folder Name Example URL Use Case